 Ohana Farm sits on 13 acres of land just west of Dover.
 It was purchased by Velvet’s parents in 1954.
 Velvet was actually born on the property.
 We purchased it from her parents in 1999.
 In July of 2001, after Andy’s retirement from the Navy, we moved in.

 Since every farm needs a name, we chose Ohana Farm because this is not just a place where a family dwells; it is a place where we grow the concept of ohana.
-Many children come to us from broken homes or less than desirable circumstances, and it is here that they learn what it means to be a family.
-We plant the seeds of family.
+Many children came to us from broken homes or less than desirable circumstances, and it is here that they learned what it means to be a family.
+We planted the seeds of family.